-Sometimes, to avoid going through the cost of foreclosure, a lender will sanction a short sale by letting a buyer purchase the home for less than the mortgage balance while the home is in pre-foreclosure stage.
-A pre-foreclosure stage is one of the three stages of foreclosures.
+Sometimes, to avoid going through the cost of foreclosure, a lender will sanction a short sale by letting a buyer purchase the home for less than the mortgage balance while the home is in the pre-foreclosure stage, one of the three stages of foreclosures.
 Some sample steps of a short sale are:

-- Seller signs a listing agreement with a real estate agent subject to selling as a short sale with third-party (the bank) approval.
+- The seller signs a listing agreement with a real estate agent subject to approval from the bank as a short sale.

 - The agent finds a buyer who makes an offer based on market value, which is often less than the amount of the mortgage.